crileyarch/eks-demonstration/README.md

 ## Business Problem

 Customer is migrating core legacy applications to Amazon Web Services (AWS).
 One application, the mortgage broker application, provides rates to the broker and will be enhanced with FICO details for a customer.
-This application needs to be migrated to AWS but done in such a fashion to allow for enhancement of the platform  This is to inform brokers as to what mortgage products would be most suitable prior to executing the lengthy approval process.
+This application needs to be migrated to AWS but done in such a fashion to allow for enhancement of the platform.

 ## Original Architecture

 The original architecture is a three tier architecture comprised of web (React), middleware (Spring Boot), and a database tier (MySQL).
 Future development will be polyglot programming in nature as new hires and outsourced solutions are leveraged with alternative languages such as Node, Python and Go.

-## Customer Challenges and Requests
+## Customer Requests

-The customer has identified challenges in supporting 1/ multiple environments, 2/ identification of costs associated with using containers in AWS and on-premises, 3/ and the desire to DevOps practices in software delivery.
+The customer has identified a desire to improve 1/ security, 2/ reduce level of effort to provision new hardware and environments, 3/ and the desire to implement DevOps practices in software delivery.

 ## Demonstration Story